-Need help finding the right solution?
-A member of our team will be pleased to assist with any questions you may have.
+A member of our team will be happy to assist with any questions you may have.

 Our range of mass flow meters from Alicat scientific are suitable for many types of gases and gas applications.
 Our mass flow meters compensate for pressure and temperature and can output both mass flow and volumetric flow rates.
 Many variants exist dependant on your requirements, our standard M series model can cover most applications but models also exist for portable use, corrosive gases, ultra-low pressure drop and portable calibration units.

 Every meter in the range features a local display and keypad for easy setup, analogue output and RS-232 digital communications (others also available).
 Every meter can also be used with over 80 gases or gas mixtures, you can even add your own.

 Many manufacturers make excellent products and, of course, back them with a 12 month Warranty.
 Alicat, however, are so confident in their quality and reliability that they have increased this to an impressive 36 month Warranty.
 Even more remarkably, however, is the creation of the Alicat Limited Lifetime Warranty.

 Alicat Gas Mass Flow Meters, Gas Mass Flow Controllers, Liquid Meters/Controllers, Pressure and Vacuum Metering and Control products are all covered under Warranty as per their website.

 An Alicat mass flow meter is essentially four instruments in one as it can measure, control and output the mass flow rate, volumetric flow rate and line pressure.
 The fourth parameter is that it will also measure and output the gas temperature.
 Furthermore, as an option, you can also read the Barometric Pressure should you so wish.